madelenfoss/planetary-records-cafe/README.md

 Content:
 - Main page with slideshow showing images of the café and record store.
 - About us page with info about the place and the staff with images.
-- The shop, displaying vinyls, filtered vinyls and vinyl of the month.
+- The shop, displaying vinyls, filtered vinyls, vinyl of the month and vinyl details page.
 - Menu page with info about dishes and drinks served in the café.
 - Contact page with contact information, opening hours, address and map.